Akela's Life Story

 Akela: (lighting the Webelos candle) With the "Spirit of Akela" we light the trail of the Webelos.
 From the signs along the Webelos trail, I see that the following braves have shown their skills in...(He calls the names of the boys receiving activity badges and indicated which badges they earned)

 Narrator: There Akela was required to pass the highest test of all.
 He must prove himself qualified to wear his father's name "Arrow of Light".

 Akela: From the signs further on down the Webelos trail, I see that the following braves have proven themselves worthy to wear the "Arrow of Light", the highest award in Akela's tribe.
-(He calls forward the boys who have earned the Arrow of Light award) (Drum stops) From the four winds, Akela hears that you braves are doing well along the trails that will lead you into Boy Scouting and the highest trail of all, that of Eagle.
-Now will all Cub Scouts stand and repeat with me the Cub Scout Promise.
+(He calls forward the boys who have earned the Arrow of Light award) (Drum stops) From the four winds, Akela hears that your braves are doing well along the trails that will lead you into Boy Scouting and the highest trail of all, that of Eagle.
+Now, will all Cub Scouts stand and repeat with me the Cub Scout Promise.